Rear area postal service

 Focus on the period October 1916 - June 1917.

-To conclude this section, it is interesting to dwell on a period that is complicated to analyse.
-From the beginning of the 1st Army period and for several months afterwards, mail from the mines was routed to PERUWELZ via TOURNAI.
+To conclude this section, it is worth examining a particularly complex period to analyse.
+From the beginning of the 1st Army’s tenure and for several months thereafter, mail from the mines was routed to Péruwelz via Tournai.

-In addition to the control stamps applied by the Bergverwaltung and then by the 1st Army's postal control centre on departure, this mail also bore the control stamps of the TOURNAI Civil Commissariat and the 6th Army's postal control centre on arrival.
+In addition to the control stamps applied by the Bergverwaltung and later by the 1st Army's postal control centre upon departure, this mail also bore the control stamps of the Tournai Civil Commissariat and the 6th Army's postal control centre upon arrival.

 ANZIN (1st Army) to PERUWELZ, 8th November 1916.
 In November 1916, a new control stamp was introduced by the Bergverwaltung ("Deutsche Bergverwaltung Valenciennes" stamp).